Coherent States for infinite homogeneous waveguide arrays: Cauchy coherent states for $E(2)$: Introduction

 \section{Introduction}

-Waveguides (see, for instance, \cite{Jones65}) are optical devices made of optical fibres, i.e. an infinite cylinder of dielectric material (the core, with a high index of refraction) surrounded by another material (the cladding, with a lower index of refraction) built up in such a way that they guide light in the core (by total reflection on the cladding) in the longitudinal direction, whereas the transverse size of the core is of the order of magnitude of the wavelength of the light.
-A parallel array of waveguides is a set of parallel waveguides in such a way that light couples between nearest waveguides by evanescent fields \cite{Jackson,Jones65}.
-We shall restrict ourselves to the case of parallel waveguides containing a single guided mode which are easier to describe.
+Waveguides (see, for instance, \cite{Jones65}) are optical devices made of optical fibres, i.e. an infinite cylinder of dielectric material (the core, with a high index of refraction) surrounded by another material (the cladding, with a lower index of refraction).
+They are built up in such a way that they guide light in the core (by total reflection on the cladding) in the longitudinal direction, whereas the transverse size of the core is of the order of magnitude of the wavelength of the light.
+An array of waveguides is a set of waveguides in such a way that light couples between nearest waveguides by evanescent fields \cite{Jackson,Jones65}.
+We shall restrict ourselves to the case of 1D parallel waveguides containing a single guided mode, which are easier to describe.

 The simplest parallel waveguide array is that with equally spaced waveguides and of homogeneous properties in the longitudinal direction.
-An the simplest among them is the case of an infinite array, since it possesses translational symmetry in longitudinal direction and (discrete) translational symmetry in the transverse direction.
-We shall see later that these infinite arrays possess the symmetry of the Euclidean E(2) group.
-The cases of semi-infinite and finite waveguide arrays will be considered in \cite{Guerrero21b}.
+And the simplest among them is the case of an infinite array, since it possesses both (continuous) translational symmetry in longitudinal direction and (discrete) translational symmetry in the transverse direction.
+We shall see later that these 1D infinite arrays possess the symmetry of the Euclidean E(2) group.
+The cases of semi-infinite and finite waveguide arrays are considered in \cite{Guerrero21b}.

-We shall see that the differential equations describing the amplitude of the electric field in each waveguide for the propagation along the longitudinal direction can be expressed in terms of the generators of the Euclidean E(2) group, known as (true) amplitude and phase operators \cite{Louisell63,Newton80}, which are naturally unitary and act on an extended Fock space (obtained by adding to the ordinary Fock number states the negative number states).
+We shall show that the differential equations describing the amplitude of the electric field in each waveguide for the propagation along the longitudinal direction can be expressed in terms of the generators of the Euclidean E(2) group, known as (true) phase operators \cite{Louisell63,Newton80}, which are naturally unitary and act on an extended Fock space (obtained by adding to the ordinary Fock number states the negative number states).
 Note that the same group E(2) is the symmetry of the quantum mechanics of a particle on the circle \cite{Ohnuki93}.
 We shall see that in fact both system are intimately related.